vinaydp78/devops-candidate-exam/README.md

 ### Preparing your working environment

-* Clone/Fork this repository to your own GitHub account.
-Repository should be publicly accessible.
+* **Clone** this repository to your local machine and then update the git origin to point your own GitHub account repository.
+Repository should be publicly accessible. \
+  Example,
+    ```
+    git remote set-url origin https://github.com/<GitHub Account>/devops-candidate-exam.git
+    ```
+  * We are requesting not to *fork* the project since other candidates will be able to view your results.
   * In case you are having trouble to modify the code locally and push it to GitHub via SSH, try using the HTTPS origin or upload your modified files via the GitHub Web UI.
 * Make sure you are able to access the Jenkins UI using the link you got.
 * You'll be able to run the Terraform code only via the Jenkins pipeline, so make sure to download the Terraform executable to the Jenkins machine.